Register custom UI components to render tool executions and their status.

 isError?: boolean | undefinedWhether the result is an error

-status?: ToolCallMessagePartStatusThe execution status object with a type property: "running", "complete", "incomplete", or "requires_action"
+status?: ToolCallMessagePartStatusThe execution status object with a type property: "running", "complete", "incomplete", or "requires-action"

 addResult?: (result: TResult | ToolResponse<TResult>) => voidFunction to add a result (useful for human-in-the-loop tools)